AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 The best knowm example is 1-Nearest Neighbour which effectively says *"What's the closest thing I've seen already?"*
 ### Examples of Instance-Based Models
 - Support Vector Machines (SVMs) for example Support Vector Classifiers and Support Vector Regressors.
-- Radial Basis Function Networks
+- Radial Basis Function Networks.
-- k-Nearest Neighbours
+- k-Nearest Neighbours.
-- Case-based reasoning
+- Case-based reasoning.
-- kernel models- alternative name given to a broad class which includes SVMs
+- kernel models- alternative name given to a broad class which includes SVMs.
-- Self Organising Map (SOM),
+- Self Organising Map (SOM).
-- Learning Vector Quantization (LVQ),
+- Learning Vector Quantization (LVQ).
-- Locally Weighted Learning (LWL),
+- Locally Weighted Learning (LWL).

 ### Principle Risk: Model explicitly contains training data
 The risk from this group of models occurs because they directly embed members of the training data in the model.